 Breastfeeding — Although warfarin does not pass into breast milk, a woman who wishes to breastfeed while taking warfarin should consult her healthcare provider.
 Warfarin is considered safe for use in women who breastfeed.

 Take warfarin on a schedule — Warfarin should be taken exactly as directed.
-Do not increase, decrease, or change the dose unless told to do so by a healthcare provider.
+Do not increase, decrease, or change the dose unless told to do so by a healthcare provider or according to a self-monitoring protocol if you are using a device at home.
 If a dose is missed or forgotten, call the prescribing clinician for advice.

 Reduce the risk of bleeding — There is a tendency to bleed more easily than usual while taking warfarin.
-Some simple changes can decrease this risk:
+Some simple measures can decrease this risk:

 Warfarin and food — Some foods and supplements can interfere with warfarin's effectiveness.
-After being stabilized on a particular warfarin dose, consult a healthcare provider before making major dietary changes (eg, starting a diet to lose weight, starting a nutritional supplement or vitamin).
+Consult a healthcare provider before making major dietary changes (eg, starting a diet to lose weight, starting a nutritional supplement or vitamin).

-- Vitamin K – Eating an increased amount of foods rich in vitamin K can lower the prothrombin time and INR, making warfarin less effective, and potentially increasing the risk of blood clots.
+●Vitamin K – Eating an increased amount of foods rich in vitamin K can lower the INR, making warfarin less effective, and potentially increasing the risk of blood clots.
 Patients who take warfarin should aim to eat a relatively similar amount of vitamin K each week.
 Some foods have a high level of vitamin K, including: kale, broccoli, spinach, collard or turnip greens, lettuce, Brussels sprouts, and cabbage (table 1).
-It is not necessary to avoid these foods.
-However, the patient should eat a relatively similar amount on a regular basis rather than eating a large serving occasionally.
+It is not necessary to avoid these foods, and the use of warfarin should not interfere with a healthy diet.
+The goal should be to eat a relatively similar amount on a regular basis rather than having large day-to-day variations in intake.